pancake-security/shortstack-artifact/exp2/README.md

 ### Preparation

-(These are the common preparation steps across most experiments.
-For a more detailed description of what each of these steps does, refer to [this](../hello_world/README.md))
+_(These are the common preparation steps across most experiments (exp1-4).
+For a more detailed description of what each of these steps does, refer to [this](../hello_world/README.md).
+If you have already undertaken these steps recently while running a previous experiment, then you can skip to directly running the experiments on the client VM)_

 SSH into Gateway VM (see [here](../docs/aws_info.md) for details)